edamov/pushok/README.md

 > **Note:** This library is under development

-Pushok is a simple PHP library for sending push headers to APNs.
+Pushok is a simple PHP library for sending push notifications to APNs.

 ## Features